Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity: Abstract

 \section{Abstract}

-We construct symmetry topological field theories (SymTFTs) using the sandwich construction of Pulmann--Ševera--Valach that manifest the centre symmetries of Chern--Simons theory and Yang--Mills theory as well as general relativity in the MacDowell--Mansouri formulation.
+We construct symmetry topological field theories (SymTFTs) using the sandwich construction of Pulmann-Ševera-Valach that manifest the centre symmetries of Chern-Simons theory and Yang-Mills theory as well as general relativity in the MacDowell-Mansouri formulation.
 The `filling' of the sandwich is an AKSZ sigma model whose target space is a Weil algebra, augmented with discrete degrees of freedom given by a choice of topological boundary condition.